Snakemake configuration for Cannon partition selection

 There may be some instances where one might want to modify the configuration file, for instance to exclude certain partitions from being considered, or for adding lab-specific partitions to the config file.

-In both cases, the first step will be to copy the configuration file:
+In both cases (excluding partitions or including lab partitions), the first step will be to copy the configuration file:

 cp /n/holylfs05/LABS/informatics/Everyone/internal-share/cannon-snakemake-cfg/cannon-snakemake.yml cannon-snakemake.cfg